manateelazycat/mrkeyboard/README.md

 ## TODO

-* Fixed bug: create two terminal and create browser failed, but create one terminal and create browser is correct.
 * Fixed bug: after close last tab in current window, switch mode failed, but switch mode manually is correct.
 * Fixed bug: split window first, and new different mode tab to cause clone window freeze.
 * Fixed bug: create different mode and then split window, switch mode to make xwindow hide other window, we need resize xwindow when switch mode.